WinVector/wrapr/extras/bquote.md

 ### Technical defintions

+Some technical definitions (which we will expand on and use later).

-In computer science a macro is "a rule or pattern that specifies how a certain input sequence (often a sequence of characters) should be mapped to a replacement output sequence (also often a sequence of characters) according to a defined procedure" ([source Wikipedia](https://en.wikipedia.org/wiki/Macro_(computer_science))).
+-   **Macro**: In computer science a macro is "a rule or pattern that specifies how a certain input sequence (often a sequence of characters) should be mapped to a replacement output sequence (also often a sequence of characters) according to a defined procedure" ([source Wikipedia](https://en.wikipedia.org/wiki/Macro_(computer_science))).
 Macros are most interesting when the input they are working over is program source code (either parsed or not-parsed).
-Metaprogramming "Metaprogramming is a programming technique in which computer programs have the ability to treat programs as their data" ([source Wikipedia](https://en.wikipedia.org/wiki/Metaprogramming)).
+-   **Metaprogramming**: "Metaprogramming is a programming technique in which computer programs have the ability to treat programs as their data" ([source Wikipedia](https://en.wikipedia.org/wiki/Metaprogramming)).

-The two concepts are related.
+-   **Quasiquotation**: "Quasiquotation is a parameterized version of ordinary quotation where instead of specifying a value exactly some holes are left to be filled in later.
+A quasiquotation is a template." ["Quasiquotation in lisp", Alan Bawden, 1999](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.309.227).
+-   **Referential transparency**: "One of the most useful properties of expressions is that called by Quine referential transparency.
+In essence this means that if we wish to find the value of an expression which contains a sub-expression, the only thing we need to know about the sub-expression is its value."
+[Christopher Strachey, "Fundamental Concepts in Programming Languages", Higher-Order and Symbolic Computation, 13, 1149, 2000, Kluwer Academic Publishers](https://www.itu.dk/courses/BPRD/E2009/fundamental-1967.pdf) ([lecture notes written by Christopher Strachey for the International Summer School in Computer Programming at Copenhagen in August, 1967](https://en.wikipedia.org/wiki/Fundamental_Concepts_in_Programming_Languages)).
+-   **Non-standard evaluation**: Evaluation that is not referentially transparent as it may include inspecting and capturing names from code and direct control of both execution and look-up environments.
+Discussed (but not defined) in [Thomas Lumley, "Standard nonstandard evaluation rules", March 19, 2003](http://developer.r-project.org/nonstandard-eval.pdf).

+Macros and metaprogramming are related concepts.
 Each has variations.
 For example <code>C</code>-macros are very strict text substitutions performed by a pre-processor in some of the code compilation stages.
 Whereas <code>Lisp</code> macros operate on <code>Lisp</code> data structures and language objects.
 When applied to programs both concepts converge to "code that writes code."

 Macros and metaprogramming in `R`
 ---------------------------------